neelimapriya/concert-ticket-booking/README.md

 ### 5 project features and functionalities of my website.

-- 1. In this project i added private routes if you want visit these you must have to register or sign in.
+-  In this project i added private routes if someone want to visit these you must have to register or sign in.

-- 2. In this project i added some Question Answer section which may help visitors of this site.
+-  In this project i added some Question Answer section which may help visitors of this site.

-- 3. In this project i add some Sweet alert which will be shown when there is some error or success found.
+-  In this project i add some Sweet alert which will be shown when there is some error or success found.

-- 4. In this project i added user name when user login this page user name will show in navbar.
+-  In this project i added user name when user login this page user name will show in navbar.

-- 5. In this project i have added some Animation in the Home page.
+-  In this project i have added some Animation in the Home page.